swiftlang/swift-evolution/proposals/NNNN-hashable-enhancements.md

 }
 ```

-While this is a useful approach for external hashing packages, we
+While this is a great approach for external hashing packages, we
 believe it to be unsuitable for the standard library.
 Adding a new
 protocol would add a significant new source of user confusion about
 hashing, and it would needlessly expand the standard library's API